rakinoratepayers/rakinoratepayers.github.io/members.md

 #Members

-If you would like to join RRA or renew your supscription please [register](#).
+If you would like to join RRA or renew your supscription please [register](/Register/).

 ##Newsletters

-News letters are produced quarterly and are emailed to all members.
+Newsletters are produced quarterly and are emailed to all members.
 Newsletters are archived here after six months.

 - [December 2014 (PDF)](/assets/newsletters/RRA_Newsletter_2014_12.pdf)